cardano-foundation/CIPs/CIP-0118/README.md

 to the network must be possible.
 Some special zone-level collateral calculation functionality must also be implemented (see [DDoS](#ddos)).

+### Wallet and DBSync

+We do not anticipate drastic changes to either, but this requires further investigation.
+The DBSync will likely need to include a way to track the zone ID of transactions it records.

 ### Off-Chain